-Cross Reference: 204.06 Closed Sessions
+Cross Reference:

-706.01 Purchasing Procedures
+204.06 Closed Sessions 706.01 Purchasing Procedures

-BIDS AND AWARDS FOR CONSTRUCTION CONTRACTS - 902.04
+BIDS AND AWARDS FOR CONSTRUCTION CONTRACTS

-Public, competitive sealed bids are required for construction projects, including renovation and repair, with a cost exceeding \$40,000.
-This does not apply to the acquisition of existing building, purchase of new sites or site expansions by the district.
+Public, competitive sealed bids are required for construction projects, including renovation and repair, with a cost exceeding \$100,000 and an amount as periodically adjusted by state statute.
+This does not apply to the acquisition of existing buildings, purchase of new sites or site expansions by the district.
 The sealed bids shall be opened in public on the date and hour as advertised.